-The PGI compilers and tools are supported on wide variety of Linux, macOS and Windows operating systems running on x86-compatible processors, and on Linux running on OpenPOWER processors.
-(Currently, the PGDBG debugger is supported on x86 only.)
+The PGI compilers and tools are supported on a wide variety of Linux, macOS and Windows operating systems running on 64-bit x86-compatible processors, and on Linux running on OpenPOWER processors.
+(Currently, the PGI debugger is supported on x86-64/x64 only.)
 See the Compatibility and Installation section on the PGI website for a comprehensive listing of supported platforms.

-Support for 32-bit development is deprecated in PGI 2016 and will no longer be available as of the PGI 2017 release.
-PGI 2017 will only be available for 64-bit operating systems and will not include the ability to compile 32-bit applications for execution on either 32- or 64-bit operating systems.
+Support for 32-bit development was deprecated in PGI 2016 and is no longer available as of the PGI 2017 release.
+PGI 2017 is only available for 64-bit operating systems and does not include the ability to compile 32-bit applications for execution on either 32-or 64-bit operating systems.